 Miss Sam York FBHS

-UKCC Level 3, and British Eventing Accredited Coach, Under 18 BE coach, a Nottinghamshire Education and Training Coordinator, and a Senior Lecturer at Nottingham Trent University, where Sam specialises in sport horse production and coaching.
+UKCC Level 3, and British Eventing Accredited Coach, Under 18 BE coach, a Nottinghamshire Education and Training Coordinator, Trustee for the British Horse Society and a Senior Lecturer at Nottingham Trent University, where Sam specialises in sport horse production and coaching.

 Sam has selected, produced and ridden horses up to Advanced, three star level for eventing, and medium level dressage competitions.
 She is still currently looking out for the four star ride.

 Sam has represented GB at the British Riding Club European Championships and has ridden on many national equestrian teams throughout her professional equestrian career.